prof-rossetti/intro-to-python/exercises/web-app/checkpoints/7-integration.md

 You'll notice we can also view "localhost:5000/weather/forecast?zip_code=20057" directly, customizing the zip code via URL params as desired.
 You'll probably set up most of your routes to handle either GET requests or POST requests, but we configured the `weather_forecast` route to conditionally handle either, primarily as an example to show you how you could handle URL params.

 Think of how this URL parameter approach relates to some other APIs that we've used earlier in the semester.
-Let's set up our own API routes now:
+Let's set up some example API routes now:

 ```py
 # web_app/routes/api_routes.py